GLP-1 Medication and PCOS

 PCOS is not only a reproductive disorder but also a metabolic one.
 Women with PCOS often experience:

 1. Insulin Resistance: A significant majority of women with PCOS have insulin resistance, which can lead to type 2 diabetes if not managed effectively.
-By activating GLP-1 receptors, semaglutide enhances insulin sensitivity, helping to lower blood glucose levels and mitigate insulin resistance.
+By activating GLP-1 receptors, GLP-1 injections enhance insulin sensitivity, helping to lower blood glucose levels and mitigate insulin resistance.

 2. Obesity: Weight gain and difficulty losing weight are common challenges due to metabolic inefficiencies and hormonal imbalances.
-Based on most recent clinic trials, patients lose on average 26.6% of their total body weight.
+GLP-1 medications cause weight loss.
 Weight reduction can improve ovulatory function and reduce hyperandrogenism.

 3. Hyperandrogenism: Elevated levels of androgens can cause symptoms like hirsutism (excess hair growth), acne, and alopecia.
-By addressing the underlying metabolic issues, semaglutide can help lower androgen levels, reducing symptoms like hirsutism and acne.
+By addressing the underlying metabolic issues, GLP-1 medication can help lower androgen levels, reducing symptoms like hirsutism and acne.

 4. Cardiovascular Risk: The metabolic disturbances associated with PCOS increase the risk of cardiovascular diseases.
-Semaglutide has been associated with improvements in cardiovascular risk markers
+GLP-1 medication has been associated with improvements in cardiovascular risk markers

 5. Decreased Fertility: PCOS causes menstrual irregularities and metabolic imbalances that can affect fertility.
 Weight loss and improved insulin sensitivity can enhance ovulatory function, increasing the chances of conception for women with PCOS.

-Important information to Remember: Pregnancy while taking semaglutide is not recommend.
-You must use contraception while on semaglutide and for 2 month following discontinuation.
-Semaglutide can take up to 2 months to fully clear out of the system.
-Our providers will discuss this with you in detail at your initial consult should you be utilizing tirzepatide to improve fertility, as you must stop medication 2 months prior to trying to conceive.
+Important information to Remember: Pregnancy while taking a GLP-1 medication is not recommend.
+You must use contraception while on GLP-1 medication and for a period of time after discontinuation.
+Our providers will discuss this with you in detail at your initial consult.

 Previous